ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 ####Snapshot

-* **Snapshot** backups are available for **Enterprise subscribers only**.
-    A SnapShot is a compressed binary duplication of the [database and journals](../../../../server/storage/directory-structure#storage--directory-structure) file structure at a given point-in-time.
+* A SnapShot is a compressed binary duplication of the [database and journals](../../../../server/storage/directory-structure#storage--directory-structure) file structure at a given point-in-time.
+  Snapshot-backups are available only for **Enterprise subscribers**.
 * During restoration -
+   * Re-inserting data into the database is not required.
    * Re-indexing is not required.
-   * Re-inserting data into the database is not required.

 * Restoration is typically **faster** than that of a logical backup.